Bank of England governor Carney strikes new, softer tone on banks

 King also faced criticism at the start of the financial crisis in 2007, when he was reluctant to provide liquidity to banks lest it rewarded them for risky behaviour.

-The Bank subsequently reformed how it provided liquidity to banks, but Carney said his further changes were "significant".
+The BoE subsequently reformed how it provided liquidity to banks, but Carney said his further changes were "significant".

 The fundamental aim of the new measures is to help the economy grow by avoiding liquidity shortages, and obtaining liquidity will become largely an automatic process for banks authorised by the BoE's Prudential Regulation Authority, rather than requiring a separate application.